7daysss/mygit/readme3.txt

-Git is vertion control systerm
+Git is a distributed vertion control systerm
 Git is free software